mrkaleArduinoLib/gbj_appthingsboard/README.md

 * **onDisconnect**: Pointer to a callback function, which is called at lost of connection to IoT platform.
 It allows to create an alarm or a signal about it.
 * **onSubscribeSuccess**: Pointer to a callback function, which is called right after successful subscribing <abbr title="Remote Procedure Call">RPC</abbr> functions.
 * **onSubscribeFail**: Pointer to a callback function, which is called right after failed subscribing <abbr title="Remote Procedure Call">RPC</abbr> functions.
+* **onRestart**: Pointer to a callback function, which is called right before microcontroller restarts.
+It allows to do some actions related to it, e.g., increment and save number of restarts to the EEPROM.

 #### Example
 Instantiation of the library is only for illustration here.
 Use the appropriate child class of a project specific library instead.